byoseph3/temp_repo_cs3210/README.md

 1), as well as to gain some familiarity with the tools we'll be using as a part of this course.

-This is the only lab where you will submit answers to questions through Canvas.
+This is the only lab where you will submit answers to questions through Gradescope.
 All other labs will be autograded.

 ## Requirements